Chapeau de Paille

 A comfortable place on the main road with good food at reasonable prices.
 Plan to visit the town’s Friday morning market and stay for lunch–it’s a great way to start the day.

-Creative Provençal cuisine served in a tree-shaded terrace or a comfortable dining room that feels like someone’s home.
+Creative Provençal cuisine served in a tree-shaded terrace or a comfortable dining room.